ravidesai001/ABM-Forex-Market/README.md

-# A Minimal Agent Based Model for Simulating the Foreign Exchange Market
+# A Minimal Agent-Based Model for Simulating the Foreign Exchange Market

 ## Requirements